 If you want to say each arpeggio as you play them, here is the order for the key of C major.

 From there, you can move this scale pattern and those diatonic arpeggios to other keys in your practicing.

 Click to hear guitar techniques scale patterns 35

 Here is the descending version of the diatonic arpeggios pattern to apply to your scale practice.

-Though they are just a reversal of the pattern you just learned, descending arpeggios are one of the most difficult guitar techniques in this lesson to play smoothly.
+Though they’re just a reversal of the pattern you just learned, descending arpeggios are one of the most difficult guitar techniques to play smoothly.

 Picturing the top note of an arpeggio and playing it down from there is tough as it is.

-Then, add in playing them in tempo, with different rhythms, and in different keys, and you’ve got quite the practice room challenge in front of you.
+Then, add in tempo, different rhythms, and different keys, and you’ve got quite the practice room challenge in front of you.

-To make this easier on yourself, play through any arpeggio pattern first with no metronome, just to get the shapes visualized on the fretboard.
+To make this easier, play through any arpeggio pattern first with no metronome, just to get the shapes visualized on the fretboard.